Cloudytosunny/HACSeg/README.md

 ### 📈 Decoupled PQ Evaluation

-We provide two core scripts to analyze the performance of HACSeg by decoupling different aspects of the panoptic task:
+We provide two core scripts to analyze the performance of methods by decoupling different aspects of the panoptic task:

-#### 1. Instance-Decoupled PQ (IPQ)
+#### 1. Instance-centric PQ (IPQ)
 The `unified_evaluate_ins_decoupled_pq.py` script computes the **IPQ**, which measures the theoretical upper bound of instance extraction by assuming perfect semantic alignment.
-This metric is crucial for validating the geometric robustness of our **Hierarchical Adaptive Clustering** independently from the semantic backbone.

 **SemanticKITTI Usage:**
 ```bash